renspringlea/ryba.ren/_posts/2026-03-20-limited-community.md

 From *You're Only Human: How Your Limits Reflect God's Design and Why That's Good News* by Kelly M. Kapic:
 - "Our limitations are a gift from God"
 - "Our dependency [...] takes concrete form when we rely on others, on the earth, on institutions and traditions.
-We must learn the value and truthfulness of our finitude, eventually getting to the point where we might even **praise God for our limits**."
+We must learn the value and truthfulness of our finitude, eventually getting to the point where we might even **praise God for our limits**." [emphasis mine because I think that's such a profound statement]
 - "God designed the person for the community and the community for the person.
 What is impossible for the particular Christian becomes possible for the church as Christ’s body"
 - "We tend to admire the driven individual who seeks personal triumph more than we do the relational person who is embedded within a community. [...]
 But the story of the isolated hero is much easier to tell than the complicated narrative of community and mutual relations, so we focus on the superheroes."